djalmaberaldo/cuisine/README.md

 	- For every request the python library Pandas merges the restaurants.csv and cuisine.csv into one datframe.
 	- Optional params are: **name_restaurant, name_cuisine, price, distance, customer_rating**.
 	- If the keys or the values are invalid, a message with status 400 will be sent as response.
-	- The sort order is Distance, Customer Rating, Price, Restaurant Name and Cuisine Name.
+	- The sort order is **1.Distance, 2.Customer Rating, 3.Price, 4.Restaurant Name and 5.Cuisine Name**.
 	- It searches restaurants based on the params.

 #### Running